stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/3ADCs_DMA/readme.txt

   - stm32f10x_rcc.c
   - misc.c

-- Edit stm32f10x.h file to select the device you are working on (#define STM32F10X_HD, in this case).
+- Edit stm32f10x.h file to select the device you are working on.
 - Use STM32F10x system source file "system_stm32f10x.c" provided with this example.

 @b Tip: You can tailor the provided project template to run this example, for